Changing a repository's name changes its URI

 One of the other big benefits of a RESTful HTTP API is that it promotes client-server decoupling.
 A good RESTful API gives opaque, fully-built URIs to clients.
 Client's don't need to construct URIs - they just ask for them.
 This makes client logic considerably simpler.
 A client that has to construct URIs by interpolating keys into a templated URI is much more complex.
 It needs to know which pieces of information that a server application provides might be used as keys, where those keys need to be placed into a URI, and the fact that when a property of a resource changes, existing cached URIs might become out of date and need to be re-built.
 And as discussed in the previous paragraph, there's already no good way to do this.
 So now clients need to do the nigh-impossible task of updating in-memory or on-disk objects whose URI might have changed, aaaand they need to perform URI templating with possibly out-of-date information.
 Why in the world should clients be forced to eat this complexity?

-#9 Updated by Ichimonji10 over 2 years ago
+#9 Updated by Ichimonji10 about 3 years ago

 The following isn't a part of the bug, but just a recommendation.

 I'd recommend that no natural keys be used in URLs at all.
 I was reviewing some code yesterday, and the code interpolated a repository name directly into a URL.
 That kind of just-plain-bad client code design is enabled by using natural keys.
 If synthetic keys are used in URLs, then clients don't even have the opportunity to make mistakes like that.
 On the server side, code becomes simpler when synthetic keys are used.
 The server no longer needs to say "try to use this natural key if there's no conflict, and otherwise, find a synthetic key that's not used.
 Instead, it just needs to say "find a synthetic key that's not used."

-#10 Updated by mhrivnak over 2 years ago
+#10 Updated by mhrivnak about 3 years ago

 Repository names should be immutable.
 The same should probably go for all natural keys on other models.
 This was likely a simple oversight.